 Accommodations, usually with a host family

-Alumni activities, including access to the U.S. Department of State's online community, State Alumni
+Alumni activities, including access to the U.S. Department of State's online community, International Exchange Alumni

 The costs covered by the scholarship are:

 Round-trip travel between the participant's home region and the overseas host city